bugaevc/wl-clipboard/README.md

 For `wl-paste`:

-* `-n`, `-no-newline` Do not append a newline character after the pasted clipboard content.
+* `-n`, `--no-newline` Do not append a newline character after the pasted clipboard content.
 This option is automatically enabled for non-text content types.
 * `-l`, `--list-types` Instead of pasting the selection, output the list of MIME types it is offered in.

 For both: